 Nonsuch deliver sessions in schools, community centres and care homes, from Clifton to Aspley.
 They’ve also been working with the women of Emmanuel House to run events and activities in a project called Womanuel.
 “We use our organisational experience as artists to help people unlock their own skills,” says Ed.
 “It's not ‘Hi guys, we're here to teach drama!’
 More like ‘Let’s have a discussion, what do you like to do?’”

-The new space on Lower Parliament Street has been open since April and, after the official launch last month, the doors have been flung wide to local artists needing a space to develop work, as well as anyone who wants to see incredibly forward-thinking theatre, or get involved in workshops and masterclasses.
+The new space on Lower Parliament Street has been open since April and, after the official launch, the doors have been flung wide to local artists needing a space to develop work, as well as anyone who wants to see incredibly forward-thinking theatre, or get involved in workshops and masterclasses.

 “We’re a space to be creative,” says Ed.
 “Just come.
 Tell us about interesting stuff you’ve seen and we’ll try to bring it here too.
 Let’s not make art boring, and let’s not kill ourselves while doing it.
 The world is bad enough.
 Let’s celebrate the good stuff, and just have a bit of a party.”